thelfer/tfel/docs/web/singlecrystal.md

+---
-% Description of the slip systems, orientation tensors and of the interaction matrices of single crystal and their usage
+title: Description of the slip systems, orientation tensors and of the interaction matrices of single crystal and their usage
-% Thomas Helfer
+author: Thomas Helfer
-% 11/09/2017
+date: 11/09/2017
+lang: en-EN
+link-citations: true
+colorlinks: true
+figPrefixTemplate: "$$i$$"
+tblPrefixTemplate: "$$i$$"
+secPrefixTemplate: "$$i$$"
+eqnPrefixTemplate: "($$i$$)"
+---

 This page's purpose is twofold: